Red Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jarred Kelenic and the Seattle Mariners square off against Triston Casas and the Boston Red Sox at Fenway Park on Tuesday, at 7:10 PM ET.
+Masataka Yoshida and the Boston Red Sox square off against J.P.
+Crawford and the Seattle Mariners at Fenway Park on Wednesday, at 7:10 PM ET.

-The Mariners are listed as -160 moneyline favorites in this matchup with the Red Sox (+135).
-The total for the game is set at 9.5 runs.
+The Red Sox are favored in this one, at -120, while the underdog Mariners have +100 odds to win.
+A 9.5-run over/under is set in this contest.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.